Things To Do

 Must-Try!

-Steamed dumplings filled with meat and onions, usually served with a drizzle of yogurt or chili sauce.
+Steamed dumplings filled with seasoned meat and onions, typically served with a light yogurt sauce.

 Food Markets